NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: Observational dataset

 A tidal analysis was performed with the CNES pangeo-pytide python package \footnote{\url{https://github.com/CNES/pangeo-pytide}} in order to estimate the tidal signal at each station and to detide the observed water level.
 For this, the time series obtained for each station is used to obtain the modal coefficients for the default 67 tidal modes used by pytide \footnote{the corresponding modes are: O1, P1, K1, 2N2, Mu2, N2, Nu2, M2, L2, T2, S2, K2, M4, S1, Q1, Mm, Mf, Mtm, Msqm, Eps2, Lambda2, Eta2, 2Q1, Sigma1, Rho1, M11, M12, Chi1, Pi1, Phi1, Theta1, J1, OO1, M3, M6, MN4, MS4, N4, R2, R4, S4, MNS2, M13, MK4, SN4, SK4, 2MN6, 2MS6, 2MK6, MSN6, 2SM6, MSK6, MP1, 2SM2, Psi1, 2MS2, MKS2, 2MN2, MSN2, MO3, 2MK3, MK3, S6, M8, MSf, Ssa, Sa}, and to perform tidal prediction on the same time base as the observations.
+By subtracting the harmonic tide analysis estimates obtained with pytide from the in-situ observations, we compute the (non-tidal) weather-induced residuals that are used to evaluate the storm surge model quality.
+This is further illustrated in Appendix B.

 Following these steps, we have constituted a dataset of quality controlled sea level observations that are available on a common time base, together with tide elevation data derived from modal analysis.
 These data are used in the following as a ground truth estimate for validation of the numerical model.